Advertising Graduate Programs in Georgia

 These are just some of the many subjects you might explore through your core and elective curricula.
 In master’s and doctorate-level public relations, marketing, and advertising programs, you might also pursue functional and applied specializations in communications.
 Some examples of functional specializations include crisis management, corporate identity management, and strategic public relations, marketing, and advertising management.
 Some examples of applied specializations include marketing, advertising, and PR as they are used internationally, politically, or publically (for governments or non-profits, for example).

-Three primary types of professionals might pursue a graduate degree in public relations, marketing, or advertising: a current PR, advertising, or marketing professional looking to enhance his or her knowledge and skillset; a marketing, advertising, public affairs, or communications professional interested in enhancing their knowledge and skills in a specific area; or professionals in different fields entirely who want to pursue careers in marketing, advertising, or PR.
+Three primary types of professionals might pursue a graduate degree in public relations, marketing, or advertising.
+A current PR, advertising, or marketing professional may wish to enhance his or her knowledge and skill set.
+Or a marketing, advertising, public affairs, or communications professional may be interested in enhancing their knowledge in a specific area.
+Finally. some professionals in different fields entirely may use a graduate education to switch industries and pursue careers in marketing, advertising, or PR.

-Within the fields of marketing, advertising, and PR, professionals pursuing graduate-level education might be interested in working as account supervisors, managers, executives, or as media relations managers.
-They may also be interested in conducting research in the field or analyzing PR, marketing, or advertising campaigns to improve their chances for success.
+Within the fields of marketing, advertising, and PR, professionals pursuing graduate education might be interested in working as account supervisors, managers, executives, or as media relations managers.
+They may also be interested in conducting research in the field or analyzing campaigns to improve their chances for success.
 Most commonly, people who pursue advanced education in marketing, advertising, or PR are interested in management, leadership, or specialist positions in the field.

-Fun Fact: According to the Bureau of Labor Statistics, PR specialists must have interpersonal, organizational, speaking, writing, and problem-solving skills.[i]
-Public relations managers must have communication and leadership skills in addition to many of the skills specialists have.[ii]
-Advertising, Promotions, or Marketing Managers must have analytical, communication, decision-making, interpersonal, and organizational skills.[iii]
-They must also be creative.[iv]
+Fun Fact: According to the Bureau of Labor Statistics, PR specialists must have interpersonal, organizational, speaking, writing, and problem-solving skills.
+Public relations managers must have communication and leadership skills in addition to many of the skills specialists have.
+Advertising, Promotions, or Marketing Managers must have analytical, communication, decision-making, interpersonal, and organizational skills.
+They must also be creative.

-You can begin your Advertising and Public Relations Graduate Programs search on GradSchools.com.
-Just below you’ll find a list of graduate programs in advertising, marketing, public relations, and specific areas of communications.
-In each listing, you’ll see the program type (on-campus, online, or hybrid) and degree level (certificate, master’s, or doctorate).
-You can click on the program name or the “request info” button to get more information.
-Alternatively, you can use our search tool to browse programs by degree type, program location, or program format.
-Whether you’re looking to pursue a doctorate degree in PR, a master’s degree in marketing and advertising , or a certificate in an area of PR, marketing, or advertising, we likely have options for you!
-Good luck!
+You can begin your Public Relations and Advertising Graduate Programs search by viewing the list below.
+You can click on the program name or the “request info” button to get more information and contact the schools directly.
+Whether you’re looking to pursue a doctorate degree in PR, a masters in advertising , or a certificate in an area of PR, marketing, or advertising, we likely have options for you!